usnistgov/FIPS201/_Frontmatter/announcement.md

 # 1. Name of Standard. {#f-1}

-Personal Identity Verification (PIV) of Federal Employees and Contractors (FIPS 201-3).[^hspd12]
+Personal Identity Verification (PIV) of Federal Employees and Contractors (FIPS 201-3).

-[^hspd12]: This Standard is in response to Homeland Security Presidential Directive-12, which states that it is "intended only to improve the internal management of the executive branch of the Federal Government."

 # 2. Category of Standard. {#f-2}